 Why Should You Link Google Analytics With AdWords?

-The good news is that you can add server-side Adwords conversion tracking by exporting goals from the server-side Universal Analytics (or GA4) account to Google Ads.
+The good news is that you can add server-side AdWords conversion tracking by exporting goals from the server-side Universal Analytics (or GA4) account to Google Ads.

-Ability to export goals is only one of the main advantages of linking Google Analytics with Google Ads (AdWords).
+The ability to export goals is only one of the main advantages of linking Google Analytics with Google Ads (AdWords).
 Here are some other benefits you get:

 - Ability to compare your Google Ads results with other traffic sources.